Consumer Medicine Information

 Tell your doctor if you are taking salt tablets.

-Taking Inspra together with salt tablets can lead
+Taking Inspra together with salt tablets can lead to seri

 ous side effects.